palomnyk/SCINET_Snakemake_tutorial/README.md

 This will download the git repository.

 `module load miniconda`
-This loads the conda module into your enviroment.
-To install the conda environment for snakemake and the libraries for the pipeline, run:
+This loads the conda module into your envirTo install the conda environment for snakemake and the libraries for the pipelineoment. , run:

 `conda env create --file workflow/env/snk_mk_conda_env.yml`